Jushiro012623/dracarys-jwt/README.md

 ```

 ### Token Creation, Parsing, and Validation from Configuration
-Create tokens with claims and headers:
+The library provides a fluent API for creating, parsing, and validating tokens with a single configuration:
 ```php
     $config = Configuration::symmetric(new Sha256(), new Symmetric($secretKey));